Be very afraid.

 - Prince Charming thinks that he is going nuts when he sees the talking mice and sentient bluebirds in Cinderella III: A Twist in Time.

-- In Penguins of Madagascar, Dave the Octopus can speak English in the guise of Dr. Brine.
+- In Penguins of Madagascar, Dave the Octopus can speak to humans in the guise of Dr. Brine.

 - The agents in the Disney movie G-Force talk, though they use a device to translate animal speech.
 Though they are at first led to believe that they are genetically engineered to have higher intelligence and special skills, they discover that they are actually ordinary animals with special training.
 This implies that all animals can speak with a translator.